chamindra/InnerSource/docs/licenses/clauses.md

 1. Retains Attribution
 2. License of new Derivative work

+## Derivative works / Copyleft
+1. GPL type copyleft <- Copy left was important for DB and was the part convinced teams to inner source software - schlomo
+   - Attribution does not prevent improvement

 ## Termination
 1. Right to revoke license on violation
 2. 30 day termination clause